lfzawacki/musical-artifacts/README.md

 5. Document it: You've crafted some kind of basic or advanced description of it's usage, technical details, tips n' tricks, and/or sample works created using it. ([Example of good documentation](#))

-## Searching

-By using the search bar in the main artifact page.

-`TODO explain advanced search`
+## Registering a new resource

+Resources can be registered in the new artifact page in '/artifacts/new'

 ## API Access